Gazman-Dev/bulifier/README.md

 ### How to Use Schema Management

 1. **Manual Creation**: Create new schema files manually for custom content types.
-2. **Bulk Updates**: Use the new update-schema schema to modify all schemas at once.
+2. **Bulk Updates**: Use the update-schema schema to modify all schemas at once.
 3. **Schema Customization**: Tailor the update-schema schema itself for even more flexibility.

 ## Getting Started & Contributing